egberts/egberts.github.io-src/content/articles/pelican-python-debugging.md

    cd ~/admin/websites/example.test/pelican

-=== For a new VirtualEnv direcetory ===
+=== For a new virtualenv directory ===
 Click the "down" arrow next to "Python Interpreter".

 Select the radio button next to "New Environment using".
-Change its pulldown textbox to "VirtualEnv".
+Change its pulldown textbox to "virtualenv".

 Under "New environment using 'Virtualenv'", change "Location" to the Pelican's preferred virtual environment: